imgtec-riscv/catapult-sdk/README.md

 - Disassembly window: shows disassembly interspersed with high-level code and allows breakpointing and stepping through the assembler code.
 - Platform selection feeds knowledge of the platform (such as memory and register maps) into gdb, OpenOCD and the other Catapult Studio windows; and optionally into your build.
 - Graphical interface for specifying platform characteristics and connection methods; with facility to create your own platforms or install new platforms through a platform support pack.
-- Strong support for the Cmake build system; although will work with other build systems of your choice.
+- Strong support for the CMake build system; although will work with other build systems of your choice.
-- "Intellisense" for editing C code, with syntax highlighting, jump between references, tool-tips with help on function prototypes, auto-completion, and more.
+- "Intellisense" for editing C/C++ code, with syntax highlighting, jump between references, tool-tips with help on function prototypes, auto-completion, and more.

 ![](illustrations/Catapult_Studio.png "Catapult Studio")
 *Catapult Studio*

 ## Installing and Using the SDK
 Download the installer for the host platform of your choice from our releases area.
-Supported host systems are: Ubuntu 64-bit x86 (18.04/20.04/22.04); CentOS 7 64-bit x86; Windows 10/11; and MacOS (Catalina onwards, x86 and Arm M1).
+Supported host systems are: Ubuntu 64-bit x86 (18.04/20.04/22.04); CentOS 7 x86_64; Windows 10/11 64-bit; and MacOS (Catalina onwards, x86 and Arm M1).
 Then follow the instructions below to install.

 Following the installation you will find full details on how to use the SDK in the user documentation which can be accessed in 2 ways:
 - Within Catapult Studio, select Help→Get Started, then click the link for the Catapult SDK Documentation.
 Alternatively, you can select "Catapult: Open SDK Documentation" from the command palette (CTRL-P, or CMD-P on Mac).
-- Outside of Catapult Studio, on MacOS or Linux click the docs link under catapult-sdk_examples/{version} in your home area.
+- Outside of Catapult Studio, on MacOS or Linux, click the docs link under catapult-sdk_examples/{version} in your home area.
 On Windows, you will find a .pdf file in the docs directory of the toolkit installation.

+To use the SDK tools (as listed above) on the command line, you should add the bin directory within the SDK installation (catapult-sdk.app/Contents/Helpers/bin on mac)  to the beginning of your PATH environment variable.

+The SDK also includes the [cmake][12] and [ninja][13] build tools.
+If you would like to use the SDK versions of these, add the build/bin directory (catapult-sdk.app/Contents/Helpers/build/bin on mac) to PATH also.

 ### Linux .deb Installation
 Use apt: